-Inside of it, there are two slip pockets— there you can easily fit your phone, power bank, charger or small notebook.
-There’s also two pen holder.
+Inside it, there are two slip pockets— there; you can easily fit your phone, power bank, charger, or small notebook.
+There are also two pen holders.
 Finally, there’s a plastic key clip, which looks and feels premium compared to a lot of other key clips we’ve seen.

 Now, let’s jump into the main compartment.
 This compartment opens all the way up clamshell style.
 It’s almost beyond clamshell, like a hyper-flexible clam doing a yoga backbend.
 This compartment itself has a nice tub shape which is incredibly easy to pack.
 There are two ways to access it and several ways to divide up space once you’re inside.

 On the top side, there is a large mesh divider pocket, which is pretty much a big empty space, which is great for filling with packing cubes.
-Yes, there are few secret zipped pockets as well – one at the bottom and two on the right side.
-Yes, there is a dedicated power bank holder and two stretchable holders for easy storage or you can also store your camera lenses there.
+Yes, there are a few secrets zipped pockets as well – one at the bottom and two on the right side.
+Yes, there is a dedicated power bank holder and two stretchable holders for easy storage, or you can also store your camera lenses there.

-I like to mention that, the company provide a waterproof toiletry bag and a data cable storage bag, which you can also use for you daily need (like trimmer, toothbrush, or any other daily grooming stuff).
+I like to mention that the company provides a waterproof toiletry bag and a data cable storage bag, which you can also use for your daily need (like a trimmer, toothbrush, or any other daily grooming stuff).
 So thanks to Nayo for saving my extra $19!

-Overall, this main compartment has enough room you could easily keep enough clothes, toiletries, tech, and accessories inside for small to medium-sized trips (2 to 3 days).
-But it’s also capable to work well as a daily use backpack or office bag, thanks to its modern compact multi-use design form factor.
+Overall, this main compartment has enough room.
+You could easily keep enough clothes, toiletries, tech, and accessories inside for small to medium-sized trips (2 to 3 days).
+But it’s also capable of working well as a daily use backpack or office bag, thanks to its modern compact multi-use design form factor.

 Durability & Testing

-After two weeks of testing on Indian roads and airport.
-That’s not to say the Nayo Smart Almighty is a bad backpack—in fact, it’s my favourite backpack and I really enjoyed to use.
-If you are a frequent business traveller or just a casual backpacker then you can definitely try this innovative multi-use Nayo Smart Almighty backpack.
+After two weeks of testing on Indian roads and airports.
+That’s not to say the Nayo Smart Almighty is a bad backpack—it’s my favorite backpack, and I really enjoyed using it.
+If you are a frequent business traveler or just a casual backpacker, you can try this innovative multi-use Nayo Smart Almighty backpack.